The heroes are journeying through some dangerous area—nearly always a dark and mysterious forest

 - The Invaders: The old TV series began like this, as the protagonist took a wrong turn somewhere and accidentally discovered the alien invasion going on...

-- Even the predecessor, Changeling: The Dreaming, had elements of this, despite being Lighter and Softer.
-Wandering off the Shining Path while wandering the Dreaming was a very good way to get lost in some of the deeper delusions of the collective unconsciousness.
+- Even the predecessor, Changeling The Dreaming, has elements of this, despite being Lighter and Softer.
+Wandering off the Silver Path while wandering the Dreaming is a very good way to get lost in some of the deeper delusions of the collective unconsciousness.

 - Module I5 Lost Tomb of Martek.
 Before entering the Crystal Prism the PCs read runes that say "Walk that path straight and narrow".
 If they don't do so, the Iron Phoenix's powerful attacks will probably destroy them.